Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Introduction

-This paper focuses on the most challenging setting, namely, when at training time we only have a single on-board camera allowing for SfM based self-supervision.
-Using only such a self-supervision may give rise to depth estimation inaccuracies due to camouflage (objects moving as the camera may not be distinguished from background), visibility changes (occlusion changes, non-Lambertian surfaces), static-camera cases ({\ie}, stopped ego-vehicle), and textureless areas, as well as to scale ambiguity (depth could only be estimated up to an unknown scale factor).
+We are interested in the most challenging setting, namely, when at training time we only have a single on-board camera allowing for SfM-based self-supervision.
+However, using only such a self-supervision may give rise to depth estimation inaccuracies due to camouflage (objects moving as the camera may not be distinguished from background), visibility changes (occlusion changes, non-Lambertian surfaces), static-camera cases ({\ie}, stopped ego-vehicle), and textureless areas, as well as to scale ambiguity (depth could only be estimated up to an unknown scale factor).
 In fact, an interesting approach to compensate for these problems could be leveraging virtual-world images (RGB) with accurate pixelwise depth (D) supervision.
 Using virtual worlds \cite{Gaidon:2016, Cabon:2020, Ros:2016, Mayer:2016, Richter:2017, Shah:2017, Dosovitskiy:2017}, we can acquire as many RGBD virtual-world samples as needed.
 However, these virtual-world samples can only be useful provided we address the virtual-to-real domain gap \cite{Zheng:2018T2Net, Kundu:2018AdaDepth, Zhao:2019GASDA, Pnvr:2020SharinGAN, Cheng:2020S3Net}, which links MDE with visual domain adaptation (DA), a realm of research in itself \cite{Csurka:2017, Wang-Deng:2018, Wilson:2020}.

+Accordingly, our contributions to MDE are the following: \begin{itemize} \item We propose a CNN architecture to perform MDE by training on virtual-world supervision and real-world SfM self-supervision, {\ie}, requiring just monocular sequences even at training time.
+We show that this architecture can accommodate different feature extraction backbones.

+\item We reduce domain discrepancies between supervised (virtual world) and semi-supervised (real world) data at the space of the extracted features (backbone bottleneck) by using the idea of gradient reversal layer (GRL) \cite{Ganin:2015, Ganin:2016}.
+Thus, not adding computational burden at testing time.

+\item Despite using SfM-based semi-supervision, thanks to the virtual-world supervised data, we can compute a global scaling factor at training time, which allows us to output absolute depth at testing time. \end{itemize}